tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-2025-09-08.md

 ## Getting the Server Ready

 The R220 had a single 120GB SSD and 16GB of DDR3 RAM when I first unracked it, so I decided to throw in an additional 1TB to start, as I knew we'd need more space than that.
-The plan was to use LVMs to allow me to add more space down the road for the Perforce database and depot(s).
+The plan was to use a Logical Volume Manager (LVM) to allow me to add more space down the road for the Perforce database and depot(s).
 For the server install, I left the 1TB drive untouched and just created a boot, swap, and / partition using about 30GB of the 120GB that were present.
 After Ubuntu was installed, I proceeded to set up the LVMs.

 - - -

-## Setting Up the LVM On Both Drives
+## Creating the Logical Volumes

 To do this you need to boot the machine using some form of bootable media, for 99% of people this'll be a USB with your preferred OS.
 For this guide, I'm assuming that anyone who's reading it knows how to get that set up.
 If not, check out [Rufus](https://rufus.ie/en/).